Conversation Class Lesson Plan: A Step-by-Step Guide for Lively English Classes

-The questions are simple in nature, but cover all the key discussion points that you’ll give your students during your presentation.
+These questions cover all the key discussion points from your starting presentation.

-In other aspects of ESL, production exercises are more individual based.
-In ESL conversation, your students must employ the help of their classmates.
-Depending on the size of your class, split the class into two groups and have them develop a theatrical performance using the information they have regarding bears and wolves at Yellowstone.
+In ESL conversation lessons, your students will still work with their classmates for the production stage.
+Depending on the size of your class, split the class into two groups and have them develop a theatrical performance based on what they now know about bears and wolves at Yellowstone.

-A great way to keep the play structured is to only assign students with characters.
+A great way to structure the play is to assign characters to students.
 Student A will be a park ranger, Student B a Yellowstone hiker or maybe journalist.
-Make sure you also have some students play the roles of bears and wolves—talking roles of course—letting them portray how the animals would weigh in on the debate.
+Make sure some students also roleplay as (talking) bears and wolves so they can join the debate.